dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### name

+If the party's name is known, it can be included in the name paramter.

 * name: "String" (optional)

+    The string value of the name parameter is a free form JSON string in which part or all of the parity's name can be included.

 ### validation

 Proof of authorization of the communation channel through STIR, login or possesion of a device, is often not sufficient proof of the identity of the persion at the other end of the communications channel.
-It is common in call centers to validate the identity of the person on the communication channel through verification fo some sort of personal identication information.
+It is common in call centers to validate the identity of the person on the communication channel through verification of some sort of personal identication information.
 The methods used, often varies with the situation and is business practices specific.
 The purpose of the validation parameter, is to allow the validator to save a label or token which identifies the method of identity validation used to identify the person at the other end of the communication channel.
 For security reasons, it SHOULD NOT contain the data used to validate the name.
 However it MAY name the data used to validate the name (e.g. "SSN", "DOB", "user ID and password").
+It is up to the domain creating the vCon to define the set of tokens or values to be used for the validation parameter.

 * validation: "String" (SHOULD be provided if name parameter is provided)

-    The value of the validation string MAY be "none" or enterprise or domain defined token or string.
+    The value of the validation string MAY be "none" or enterprise or domain defined token or string values.

 ### jCard???

+TODO: Do we want to support including a jCard for the party?

 ### gmlpos

+If the geolocation of the party is known, it can be added in the gmlpos parameter.
 The gmlpos parameter contains the latitude and longitude of the location of the party at the time of the conversation start.
-This parameter contains a value of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.

 * gmlpos: "String" (optional)

+    The geopos parameter value contains a string of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.

 ### civicaddress Object